What it is:

-It also is a foaming agent as it produces lather.
+In addition, it is a foaming agent as it produces lather.

-Also used as a dispersal agent in bubble baths or toothpaste and products that need its components dispersed homogeneously, such as fragrance oils in body spray.
+It is also used as a dispersal agent in bubble baths or toothpaste and products that need its components dispersed homogeneously, such as fragrance oils in body spray.

 Sodium Lauryl Sulfate is irritant at concentrations of 2% and higher.

 It can also dry skin, as it strips the protective lipids from the surface, weakening the body’s natural moisture regulation mechanisms.
-It can also dry out the scalp.
-However, co-surfactants and conditioning agents added to the formulation of the product can reduce the drying effect.